Exploring cannasexuality for women

 Don’t forget to have fun and be safe!

-Please note this article is written for general and public education purposes only.
+Disclaimer: Please note this article is written for general, entertainment and public education purposes only.
 Although we conducted our research on this topic from sources that are believed to be reliable.
 We do not claim the information presented here is accurate.
-If you require medical attention please consult your trusted medical advisor for more information.
 The team at Very Jessica Fung is not responsible for injury, loss, or damage, personal or otherwise, that could occur when consuming cannabis and/or drugs.
 Please review the VJF legal disclosure for more information regarding our content.